 '''

 :/u03/app/oracle/product/10.1.0/db_1:N

+:/opt/orauser/infra_904:N

+:/oracle/9.2.0:N

 '''

 The directory paths specified on each line identify Oracle home directories.
 Directory paths that end with the user name of the Oracle software owner that you want to use are valid choices for an Oracle base directory.
 If you intend to use the oracle user to install the software, you could choose one of the following directories from the previous example: